Pahasara/Parker/README.md

 # Parker

 # It was my first computer program.
-Parker was first developed on 26 of August 2017.

 *Parker was created on 26 August 2017 by Dewnith Fernando [DvNET] This update was released on 18 January of 2020 by own me.
 [DvNET]